telerik/winforms-docs/gridview/exporting-data/export-to-html.md

 {{endregion}}

 ## Events

-__HTMLCellFormating event__
+__HTMLCellFormating event__ It gives access to a single cell’s html element that allows you to make additional formatting for every html cell related to the exported RadGridView:

-        It gives access to a single cell’s html element that allows you to make additional formatting for every html cell related to the exported RadGridView: #_[C#]  Handling the HTMLCellFormatting event_
+####  Handling the HTMLCellFormatting event

 {{source=..\SamplesCS\GridView\ExportingData\ExportToHTML1.cs region=handlingHtmlCellFormattingEvent}}
 {{source=..\SamplesVB\GridView\ExportingData\ExportToHTML1.vb region=handlingHtmlCellFormattingEvent}}